lilpaulag/lilpaulag/README.md

 - 👋 Hi, I’m @lilpaulag
 - 👀 I’m interested in ...
-Music ando developing myself
+Music and developing myself
 - 🌱 I’m currently learning ...
 Everything i can
 - 💞️ I’m looking to collaborate on ...
 Music projects and AI
 - 📫 How to reach me ... on social media as @lilpaulag